Breakthrough/PySceneDetect/docs/examples/usage.md

  - `about`: Print PySceneDetect license agreement and application information.
 No processing is done if present.

-## Seeking, Duration, and Setting Start/Stop Times
+## Seeking, Duration, and Setting Start / Stop Times

 Specifying the `time` command allows control over what portion of the video PySceneDetect processes.
 The `time` command accepts three options: start time (`-s` / `-start`), end time (`-e` / `-end`), and duration (`-d` / `--duration`).
 Specifying both end time and duration is redundant, and in this case, duration overrides end time.
 Timecodes can be given in three formats:  exact frame number (e.g. `12345`), number of seconds followed by `s` (e.g. `123s`, `123.45s`), or standard format (HH:MM:SS[.nnn], e.g. `12:34:56`, `12:34:56.789`).